benjamin-lawson/SatisfactoryClient/README.md

 var client = new SatisfactoryClient(
 	"127.0.0.1",
 	7788,
+	updPort: 7788, // Can pass a custom port for the UDP connection
 	authToken: "API_KEY", // Can pass the API bearer token in from instatiation rather than performing a login
 	trustSelfSignedCerts: true, // You can either trust or not trust the self-signed certificates
 	usePort: false, // You an decide to not use the port in the connection string (i.e. https://127.0.0.1/api/v1)